 Find out about the statistical risks of mental illness running in familes.
 They may not be as high as you fear.
 And on the same site, there is

 some helpful information regarding how to reduce your risk.

 As of a September 2014 article, young men in the U.S. commit suicide at an average rate of 3X per day — 5X as often as young women.

-Not surprisingly, there is a new condition entitled "Hollywood NOS," but its manifestations can
+surprisingly, there is a new condition entitled "Hollywood NOS," but its manifestations can impact anyone

 * Poor self-esteem